fbpx

 Panel:

-The stiles, rails, louvers, and tilt rod when all assembled together make up the shutter panel.
+Stiles, rails, louvers, and tilt rod when all assembled together make up the shutter panel.

 Pins: